Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     )
     ```

-When write to a SQL data node, Taipy will first pass the data to _write_query_builder_ and then execute a list of queries returned by the query builder:
+When writing to a SQL data node, Taipy will first pass the data to _write_query_builder_ and then execute a list of queries returned by the query builder:

 -   The _write_query_builder_ parameter of `orders_cfg` in this example is defined as the `write_orders_plan()` method.
 -   After being called with the write data as a `pd.DataFrame`, the `write_orders_plan()` method will return a list of SQL queries.